How to use an Esri Template Geodatabase

 Introduction

 This article will show you how to use an Esri template in FME.
-While FME has the ability to create most attributes of a geodatabase, it is strongly recommended to use the native client ArcGIS to do so.
-The demo will demonstrate how domains and subtypes created inside ArcGIS can be applied to features using FME.
-By creating ‘The Geodatabase structure’ inside of ArcGIS, the user ensures the most efficient method of migrating or updating data is followed, requiring minimal modifications.
+While FME can create most attributes of a geodatabase, it is strongly recommended that you use the native ArcGIS client to do so.
+This article will demonstrate how domains and subtypes created inside ArcGIS can be applied to features using FME.
+By creating ‘The Geodatabase structure’ inside ArcGIS, the user ensures the most efficient method of migrating or updating data is followed, requiring minimal modifications.

 What is an Esri Template